Tuesday, November 06, 2018

 Jeremiah 29:7 And work for the peace and prosperity of the city where I sent you into exile.
 Pray to the Lord for it, for its welfare will determine your welfare.”

-We forget that we are ambassadors in a foreign land, we are here to persuade the government and the people of this land but ultimately we cannot force them to behave a certain way or make them view our country as a better place than their own.
+We are ambassadors in a foreign land, we are here to persuade and influence the government and the people of this land but ultimately we cannot force them to behave a certain way.
+We should strive to make things better in this world but we cannot force people that live in the kingdom of darkness to live like children of the light.